aakhundov/tf-rnn-adaptive/README.md

 * **act_model.py** file contains configurable TensorFlow model facilitating training RNN's with and without ACT for solving sequence labelling task.
 The model is general enough to be used in all **train_\*.py** files with different configuration for reproducing four experiments from the original paper.

-* **mnist_demo.py** file contains demonstration of the ACTWrapper in application to MNIST digits recognition task: here consecutive rows of each image are fed to the RNN (ACTWrapper wrapped around TensorFlow RNN cell) at subsequent time steps.

 * **train_\*.py** files reproduce four experiments from the above-mentioned paper: "parity", "logic", "addition", and "sort".
 The configuration parameters of each experiment are specified as upper-case constants in the beginning of each script.
 The default values of the parameters are downsized for reproducing on a moderate hardware but can be easily restored to ones specified in the paper.
+Some of the train models (in a form of TF checkpoints) and corresponding training logs are available in **results** folder.